01000011-00110111/School-Chat/CONTRIBUTING.md

 # How to report a bug
 ### Security Issues

 ### If you find a security vulnerability, please do NOT open an issue.
-PLEASE email `cservergaming@gmail.com` instead with the subject line including `SECURITY ISSUE:`.
+PLEASE email `cservergaming@gmail.com` or `alfredburford@icloud.com` instead with the subject line including `SECURITY ISSUE:`.
-- Later I might setup the github security disclosure system, but for now just email the adress above.
+- Later I might setup the github security disclosure system, but for now just email the address above.

 #### Make sure its a security issue beforehand though: